How much does van life cost? How can you afford to live in a van and travel? Is living in a van expensive?

 |Sights & entertainment||£224|

 |Camping & parking||£65|

 This is for 2 people living full time in a van and travelling in South America.

-We’re not completely comfortable sharing our personal information but hope it helps you assess affordability of van life.
+We’re not completely comfortable sharing our personal information but hope it helps you assess the affordability of van life.

 Make the necessary adjustments to suit your lifestyle to calculate and estimate your own van life costs.